-- Formulating the problem precisely

-- Interviewing appropriate SMEs
+- Formulating the problem precisely - Interviewing appropriate SMEs

-- Interacting with the decision-maker on a regular basis throughout the simulation project to ensure

-- that the correct problem is being solved and to promote model credibility - Developing a written conceptual model - Performing a structured walk-through of the conceptual model for a nonexistent system, this may be the single most-important validation technique - Performing sensitivity analyses to determine important model factors - Comparing model and system results for an existing system (if any) - this is, in general, the most definitive validation technique available - Using a Turing test to compare model and system output data - Reviewing of model results and animations to see if they appear to be reasonable
+- Interacting with the decision-maker on a regular basis throughout the simulation project to ensure that the correct problem is being solved and to promote model credibility - Using quantitative techniques to validate components of the model - Developing a written assumptions document - Performing a structured walk-through of the assumptions document - for a nonexistent system, this may be the single most-important validation technique - Performing sensitivity analyses to determine important model factors - Comparing model and system results for an existing system (if any) this is, in general, the most definitive validation technique available - Using a Turing test to compare model and system output data - Reviewing of model results and animations to see if they appear to be reasonable - Comparing model output data with the comparable output data for another model that is thought to be "valid" - Obtaining "representative" data for use in building and validating a model

 Many of the above ideas would seem to be just common sense.
-However, our experience indicates that they are very often not applied.
+However, our experience indicates that they are very often not applied, particularly those corresponding to bullets five and six.